Kentucky AG has received ballistics in Breonna Taylor case

 “We continue to work diligently to follow the facts and complete the investigation,” Cameron tweeted.

-Cameron has indicated the ballistics report from federal investigators was the final piece needed in the investigation of Taylor’s death by police on March 13.
+He said Sunday on “Face the Nation” on CBS that he will be meeting with the FBI this week to have a “painstaking review” of the report.

+“And that will help us in the analysis that needs to be undertaken before we can get to final steps,” he said.

 His office took over the probe into the officers’ actions in May after the local prosecutor recused himself.
 Cameron made the first mention of the ballistics report earlier this month, after intense pressure from activists and high-profile celebrities.

 Ballistics trace the path and impact of bullets and explosive devices.
 The tests were performed at the FBI crime lab in Quantico, Virginia.